 Every chef knows that a sharp and well-kept knife is an essential tool in any kitchen.
 With a solid blade, you can turn whole, fresh produce into a work of art.
 Ceramic knives are popular, but questions like “do ceramic knives break easily” are popping up about these knives.
 Here’s what to know…

-Finding the best knife for your needs can be overwhelming, especially with all the options available.
+Finding the best knife for your needs can be overwhelming, especially with the many options available.
 You want to feel confident with your purchase – whether they will last and if they suit your style of cooking.

 They are designed for fine slicing.
 They perform best under straight-line cutting, without torque or abrupt sideways movement.
 Made of zirconia, they are strong but at the same time fragile especially compared to steel knives.
 They can chip or break if used for the wrong purpose or mishandled.

 They retain sharpness for much longer than steel knives.
 Similar to ceramic kitchen scissors, they are a useful addition in a home kitchen, even though they are ‘delicate’ — which may turn some cooks away.
 The following covers what to do so they last.

 Ceramic knives are not made from the same material as your ceramic bowls and plates.
 They are made with zirconium dioxide, also known as zirconium oxide or zirconia.
 Zirconia is second to diamond in strength.
 Forged at high temperatures, the blade is toughened.
 At the same time, being made of zirconia means ceramic blades are brittle and prone to chipping and breakage.

 There are quite a few versions of zirconia, including:

 Each type of ceramic knife has slightly different properties, but all still hold a sharp edge better than any forged stainless-steel knife can.